 In this one hour class we practice a modified primary series of Ashtanga for beginners.
 Class begins with Surya Namaskar A and B to warm us up and prepare the muscles for asana.
-We do almost all standing postures and some seated ones from the primary series of Ashtanga.
-Depending on the students and their needs we might do some asanas from the second series also.
+We do almost all standing postures and half of the seated ones from the primary series of Ashtanga.
 From the final sequence we practice Sarvangasana, Halasana and Uttana Padasana.
 We close the practice with Padmasana and rest in Shavasana.

 Yin Yoga classes are open for all levels.
 These are very gentle classes and last between one hour and an hour and a half.